Curriculum and Instruction

 Students in the Doctor of Education in Curriculum & Instruction program must hold at least a Master’s degree from a regionally accredited institution with a minimum 3.0 grade point average on all graduate-level work.
 A minimum of three years of experience is preferred and a teacher’s license is required.
 Applicants without a teaching license must provide a letter stating their teaching experience.
 Each semester students will take one course (6 or 12 credit hours) along with a one credit hour dissertation seminar.

 The 63-credit hour program is offered in a hybrid format with participants required to attend class three weekends each fall and spring semesters.
 Each weekend consists of Saturday from 9 a.m. to 4 p.m. and Sunday from 9 a.m. to 3 p.m.
-During the summer months, candidates will attend seven face-to-face sessions, two of which will be as part of the School of Education’s Graduate Summit .
+During the summer months, candidates will attend seven face-to-face sessions, two of which will be as part of the College of Education’s Graduate Summit .
 This process continues for two years until classroom studies are completed.
 After this, your next two semesters will be six-hour and three-hour dissertation semesters respectively, thus concluding your program.
 The electronic portfolio, a requirement for your degree, will be created and stored online in a product called TaskStream.

 Additional information, including descriptions of specific concentrations and their corresponding credit hours, is available in the Academic Catalog.